MarineRoboticsGroup/cora/design_decisions.md

 likely more performant, we will use that library for now.
 If we find that we need more functionality, we can always switch to ROPTLIB later and update this documentation accordingly.

+## Compiler Optimizations

+We have explored the following compiler flags and their impact on performance:

+- `-O2`
+- `-O3`
+- `-march=native`
+- `-ffast-math`
+- `-fno-math-errno`
+- `-funsafe-math-optimizations`

+in the end we found that `-O3` made the most significant difference in performance, with the other flags having a negligible impact.